10 min read

-Conducting useful user research doesn’t have to take a ton of money and a lot of time.
-By utilizing the power of digital tools, inexpensive research methods, and taking a closer look at customer interactions, your company will get the raw data and insights it needs to improve the user experience for its audience, without breaking the budget.
-UX research is an invaluable process that can have a major impact on product success and, ultimately, your sales and revenue.
+Conducting useful user experience research doesn’t have to cost a lot of money or take a lot of time.
+By utilizing the power of digital tools, inexpensive research methods, and close observation of customer interactions, a business can get the raw data and insights it needs to improve the user experience for its audience without breaking the budget.
+UX research is an invaluable process that can have a major impact on product success and, ultimately, company sales and revenue.

 There is no one-size-fits-all answer to these questions.
 It all depends on the type of product you’re working on, the target audience, and client needs.
-However, this does not mean you can’t do anything to promote budget UX user research as an alternative.
-Quite the opposite, it merely means you have to streamline the research process, making it cost-effective and time-effective.
+However, this does not mean you can’t do anything to promote budget UX research.
+It simply means you have to streamline the research process, making it cost and time-effective.
 You have to do more with less.

 Communicating the value of user research to your clients is another vital step in this process.
-If you are dealing with clients who don’t think they can afford proper UX research, make it your responsibility to change their minds.
-Try not to throw numbers around, don’t make ROI promises you can’t keep, don’t tell them they’ll get top notch research for the price of a hotdog.
-Be realistic and straightforward, argue your position and emphasise the merits of your low-cost approach.
+As a UX designer, if you are dealing with clients who don’t think they can afford proper UX research, make it your responsibility to change their minds.
+Try not to throw numbers around, don’t make ROI promises you can’t keep, and don’t tell them they’ll get top-notch UX research for a very low cost.
+Be realistic and straightforward, argue your position, and emphasize the merits of your low-cost approach.